 One of the biggest differences in pursuing financial independence with kids is the mindset shift.
-This may be obvious but ensuring that my children are in a safe and loving environment that allows them to thrive takes top priority.
+Ensuring that my children are in a safe and loving environment that allows them to thrive takes top priority.
 It’s no longer just about my happiness; it’s collectively what’s best for the family.
 The benefits of my day job, including health insurance and life insurance, take on a different meaning.
 I could roll the dice and live without health insurance (and I did for years, which is not smart), but there’s no way I would put my family in that situation.

 While it’s all the rage these days to hate on the traditional 9 to 5, there are plenty of work environments that provide good work-life balance, paid time off, and other benefits that are difficult to obtain as an entrepreneur.
 If you happen to be someone working in a toxic environment or spending 80 hours per week at your day job, then you should be doing whatever you can to get out and find a better situation.

 There is a delicate balance between making enough money to support your family and having enough time to spend with them.
 I do believe that spending time is the most important thing when it comes to raising children.
 At the same time, living a more frugal life may allow you to find a job that provides the flexibility and financial means to design the life you want.
 For example, the choices we’ve made over the past several years have allowed us to move from two incomes to one.